 License Plate Recognition Program

-Boise State University’s Department of Public Safety utilizes license plate recognition hardware and software (LPR) for
+Boise State University’s Department of Public Safety utilizes license plate recognition hardware and software (LPR) for parking and access control.

 Use of Data

-associated with an ongoing law enforcement investigation is retained until the investigation is completed or as directed by investigators or courts.
+Data collected by the LPR system is retained according to established University record retention policies.
+Data associated with an ongoing law enforcement investigation is retained until the investigation is completed or as directed by investigators or courts.

 Access to Records

 Access to records created and maintained by the LPR system is restricted to trained Public Safety personnel performing their duties and a limited number of law enforcement personnel at BPD.
 All personnel with access to the system use unique identifiers and passwords to access records and all login, record additions, and other activity is logged.
 Access to the system by others is prohibited.

 Public Safety will notify the public of its LPR data collection activities and policies via:

 - On signage at future fixed LPR camera hardware sites